ramirocruz/IIITH_Assignments/README.md

 ## IIITH Assignments, Projects, Labs and other things:
-* Currently Sem 1 works are updated
+* Sem 1 and Sem 2 works are updated